lydtechconsulting/monitoring-demo/README.md

 curl -v -d '{"periodToSendSeconds":5, "delayMilliseconds":0}' -H "Content-Type: application/json" -X POST http://localhost:9001/v1/trigger
 ```

-The Spring Boot application logs out the events as it sends and consumes them, so the long period of time consuming the events can be verified there.
+The Spring Boot application logs out the events as it sends and consumes them, so the long period of time spent consuming the events can be verified there.

 #### View Alerts